Trump facing legal, political headwinds as he eyes comeback | WTOP News

 His popularity among Republicans is declining somewhat, with 71% saying they have a favorable opinion of Trump compared with 78% in a September 2020 AP-NORC/USAFacts poll.
 But the new poll shows only a narrow majority of Republicans — 56% — want him to run for president in 2024.
 The poll found that 44% of Republicans do not want Trump to run.

-Despite the legal and political headwinds, those around Trump describe him as unbothered, emboldened by a sense of invincibility that has allowed him to recover from devastating turns, including two impeachments, that would have ended the careers of other politicians.
-He’s powering ahead, and continuing to tease a comeback run for president.
+Despite the legal and political headwinds, those around Trump describe him as looking to the future and emboldened by a sense of invincibility that has allowed him to recover from devastating turns, including two impeachments, that would have ended the careers of other politicians.
+Instead of receding from the spotlight, he’s teasing a comeback run for president as he escalates his attacks against those investigating him and his company.

 “He’s in great spirits,” said Darrell Scott, an Ohio pastor and Trump ally who met with the former president this week.

 Trump huddled with top aides in Florida this week as he plots a midterm strategy that could serve as a springboard for future efforts.
-He’ll hold another campaign-style rally in Texas on Saturday ahead of the state’s March 1 elections that formally kick off the midterm primary season.
+And be held another campaign-style rally in Texas on Saturday evening ahead of the state’s March 1 elections that formally kick off the midterm primary season.

-Representatives for Trump did not respond to requests for comment on the investigations or polling.
-In interviews and appearances, mostly on right-wing media outlets, he often boasts of his endorsement record as he aims to reward candidates who pledge loyalty to his vision of the party and parrot his election lies.
+Speaking at county fairgrounds outside of Houston, Trump sketched out the beginnings of a 2024 campaign agenda, saying he would ban critical race theory — it views American history through the lens of racism — from classrooms, the military and government on “the first day, first hour, if I decide to run and if we win.”
+And he said he would make sure those charged in connection with the deadly Jan 6. riot at the U.S. Capitol were treated “fairly.”

+“And if it requires pardons, we will give them pardons,” he said of his supporters, who stormed the building in an effort to block the certification of President Joe Biden’s win.

-But his effort to freeze the field of Republicans eyeing the 2024 field has been uneven.
+But even as he projects a sense of inevitability that the nomination would be his if he wants it, his effort to freeze the field of Republicans eyeing the 2024 field has been uneven.
 Some, including former Vice President Mike Pence and former Secretary of State Mike Pompeo, have so far refused to demur, making speeches and traveling to key states that suggest they are strongly considering campaigns.
-Florida Gov. Ron DeSantis is also seen as another contender for the nomination and drew attention recently when he said that one of his biggest regrets as governor was not pushing back when Trump urged Americans to stay home in the early days of the COVID pandemic to stop the virus’s spread.
+Florida Gov. Ron DeSantis is also seen as another contender for the nomination and drew attention recently when he said that one of his biggest regrets as governor was not pushing back when Trump urged Americans to stay home in the early days of the COVID-19 pandemic to stop the virus’s spread.

 As Trump tries to move forward, so do the legal cases against him.